Makati Central Business District: Education

 There are several libraries in the metropolis are open to the public.
-The Filipinas Heritage Library is a famous iconic library situated in Ayala Triangle along Makati Avenue.
+The Filipinas Heritage Library is a famous iconic library formerly situated in Ayala Triangle along Makati Avenue.
+It has since been relocated to and now operating within the Ayala Museum.

 The district is also home of Makati's prestigious schools and colleges.
 Some top universities of the Philippines is situated in downtown.
 The following are: